 12. Other government provided services.

-To meet the 30-day public notice requirement, applications and $150 fee for Requests to Lift the Large-Scale Development Moratorium should be submitted within 60 days prior to the scheduled Land Use Committee Meeting for which the item is intended to be considered.
+Requests to Lift the Large-Scale Development Moratorium are considered by the Land Use Committee, which is comprised of County Council and typically convenes on the second Monday of every month unless noticed otherwise.
+To meet the 15-day public notice requirement, applications, supporting documentation, and $150 fee for Requests to Lift the Large-Scale Development Moratorium should be submitted at least 4 weeks prior to the Land Use Committee meeting in which the request is intended to be considered, typically the previous month’s Land Use Committee meeting date.

 If an applicant’s Request to Lift the Large-Scale Development Moratorium is denied, he/she may modify the proposal and re-apply in accordance with the same process described above.
-If the Request is approved, the applicant may begin developing the details of the PD and/or DA with County Staff and, subsequently, pursue the typical formal adoption process.
-Should a Request to Lift the Large-Scale Development Moratorium be granted, there is no guarantee that the ultimate PD and/or Development Agreement will be approved as it, too, is subject to County Council’s final decision-making authority.
+If the Request is approved, the applicant may formally apply for their rezoning and begin developing the details of the PD and/or DA with County Staff and, subsequently, pursue the typical formal adoption process.
+Should a Request to Lift the Large-Scale Development Moratorium be granted, there is no guarantee that the request for rezoning or Development Agreement will be approved as it, too, is subject to County Council’s final decision-making authority.

 Please see the adopted Ordinance linked here